 Staff know.
 You have reviewed, practiced and kept awareness levels high with all on-site teams.
 You have developed an emergency response for all the scenarios you can think of.

 Board members and other parties who might be contacted in a major emergency know how to respond.
-Preparedness is a state of mind as much as a readiness to action.
+I have helped them think through where they can access help with this.

 The Key Concept, Attitude or Action That Drives This Practice